nmolivo/case_scrape/README.md

 # case_scrape
 A repo to teach web scraping basics, supported by AWS resources and public data.
+In an ETL (or ELT) pipeline, this can be considered part of the <u>E</u>xtraction, and potentially <u>L</u>oad.
+Transform and data analysis steps will be stored in a different repository.
+There is no identified research or product objective for this data, so this step is TBD.

 ***